cardinalby/xgo-pack/README.md

 It will use `xgo-pack-config.yaml` file in the current directory to build and pack your application.

+## Check out the example

+Example tray icon app that is built for all supported platforms is available in the [example](./example) directory.

 ### Config details

 The config file is a yaml file.
 To see all available options use any modern IDE that supports json schema [available at